pavithra16-prog/first-repo/README.md

-# first-repo
+# First-repo
-I use this repo to learn about Git and Github
+I use this repository to learn about Git and Github